smitngandhi/SGP_Mitra/SGP_Mitra-main/USER_GUIDE.md

-# SGP Mitra - User Guide
+#  Mitra - User Guide

 ## 🌟 Welcome to Your Mental Wellness Journey

-**SGP Mitra** is your AI-powered mental wellness companion, designed to provide 24/7 emotional support, personalized therapy recommendations, and comprehensive mental health tools.
+** Mitra** is your AI-powered mental wellness companion, designed to provide 24/7 emotional support, personalized therapy recommendations, and comprehensive mental health tools.
 This guide will help you make the most of your experience.

 ## 🎯 What is Mitra?